cksapp/Datto-DBPool_PSWrapper/docs/Datto-DBPool_API/Get-DBPoolMetaData.md

 Get-DBPoolMetaData
 ```

-Gets various Api metadata values from an Invoke-WebRequest to assist
+Gets various API metadata values from an Invoke-WebRequest to assist
 in various troubleshooting scenarios such as rate-limiting.

 The default full base uri test path is: